HorizonUnix/FixRDAR4XR11/README.md

 ### Cons
 - Some UI elements may bug out after the resolution changes (the plist provided here comes with an `optimized` resolution for XR/11, so everything should work fine).
+- You have to reapply this fix after an OS update.
 - 50/50 chance of a boot loop if something is done incorrectly.

 # Install